deepaksirone/bls12_381_plus_sgx/README.md

 # bls12_381_plus [![Crates.io](https://img.shields.io/crates/v/bls12_381_plus.svg)](https://crates.io/crates/bls12_381_plus) #

-This crate provides an implementation of the BLS12-381 pairing-friendly elliptic curve construction with [hash to curve](https://www.ietf.org/archive/id/draft-irtf-cfrg-hash-to-curve-10.html) and multiexponentiation methods like Staus and Pippenger.
+This crate provides an implementation of the BLS12-381 pairing-friendly elliptic curve construction with [hash to curve](https://www.ietf.org/archive/id/draft-irtf-cfrg-hash-to-curve-10.html) and multiexponentiation methods like Straus and Pippenger.

 * **This implementation has not been reviewed or audited.
 Use at your own risk.**
 * This implementation targets Rust `1.56` or later.